Supreme Court clears way for Louisiana to redo congressional map

 Court watchers largely expected the justices would send the Louisiana case back to a lower court because of the ruling, and it may not be the only map affected.

-Alabama’s case has given a boost to Democratic hopes of recapturing the House, as the decision could also impact voting map fights in states such as Georgia.
+Alabama’s case has given a boost to Democratic hopes of recapturing the House because the decision could impact voting map fights in states such as Georgia.